Hisaacs/Readme-Generator/README.md

 # Questions

-If you have any questions about the repo, please contact hisaacs directly hamisaac@gmail.com.
+If you have any questions about the repo, please contact Hisaacs directly hisaacs@gmail.com.

+#Acknowledgement
+* Trilogy Education & UWA Coding Bootcamp - for making this bootcamp possible.
+* Instructors Luca, Sam and Renata - for spending time in teaching and sharing their knowledge.